Thomas Glenn b. 1766

 Elizabeth Glenn b.
 1794

-Elizabeth Glenn was born 1794 in Adams County Pennsylvania.
-By 1803 her family was living in Ohio.
-April 13, 1818 at age 24, Elizabeth married William Speedy.
-The Speedys had a family and farmed in the Island Creek township near the Ohio River on the eastern edge of Ohio.
+Elizabeth Glenn was born in 1794 in Adams County, Pennsylvania.
+Her dad was Thomas, her mom Elizabeth- last name unknown.
+By 1803 the Glenn family lived in Ohio.
+On April 13, 1818 at age 24, Elizabeth married William Speedy in Jefferson County, Ohio.
+Elizabeth and William settled in Island Creek Township near the Ohio River on the eastern edge of Ohio.
+They had 6 children and farmed.